Upland Bird Hunting in Central SoDak

 Upland Bird Hunting

-One of the biggest seasons for central South Dakota is in the fall when Pheasant Season brings bursts of bright orange to everyday attire.
-This is the time of year when hunters flock to the area for some of the finest bird hunting in the country.
-South Dakota is one of the few places in the world where you can bag the upland bird trifecta - sharp tailed grouse, greater prairie chicken, and pheasant - all in one hunt!
+Central South Dakota's biggest hunting season is in the fall when the Pheasant Season Opener inspires bursts of bright orange in everyday attire.
+Starting in October, hunters flock to the area, trooping out across millions of acres of public and private hunting grounds.
+South Dakota is one of the few places in the world where you can bag the upland bird trifecta – Sharp-tailed Grouse, Greater Prairie-chicken, and Ringnecked Pheasant – all in one hunt!

-South Dakota Game, Fish, and Parks released pheasant numbers from October 15, 2022, to January 31, 2023.
-To which the hunting season harvested an estimated 1,158,000 birds.
-The abuntant harvesting numbers is what backs South Dakota's claim to fame for birding.
-SDGFP also noted that while surrounding states see harvest rates of 3 to 6 birds per hunter, South Dakota routinely sees harvest rates around 9 pheasants per hunter, such as in 2022.
+South Dakota Game, Fish, and Parks (SDGFP) released pheasant numbers from October 15, 2022, to January 31, 2023, an estimated harvest of 1,158,000 birds.
+SDGFP also noted that while surrounding states see harvest rates of 3 - 6 birds per hunter, South Dakota routinely sees harvest rates at around 9 pheasants per hunter.

 Ringnecked Pheasant